camme/node-nfc/README.md

 In order to use the module you need to install libnfc and libusb.
 Read more about [libnfc here](http://nfc-tools.org/index.php?title=Libnfc)

+## Installation errors
+Here is a list of possible issues that might come up on installation:

+- If you, when installing with npm, get an error of a missing nfc.h, it means that libnfc isnt installed correctly.

 ## License

 (The MIT License)